DavidHuangz/Android-Food-App/README.md

-# Android-Food-App
+# Android-Food-App <br />
-Using android studio to customise or download it directly to your phone A food app similiar to ubereats
+Using android studio to customise or download it directly to your phone <br />
+A food app similiar to ubereats <br />